sped-br/python-sped/README.md

 [![Coverage Status](https://coveralls.io/repos/sped-br/python-sped/badge.svg)](https://coveralls.io/r/sped-br/python-sped)
 [![Stories in Ready](https://badge.waffle.io/sped-br/python-sped.svg?label=ready&title=Ready)](http://waffle.io/sped-br/python-sped)

-Biblioteca para geração dos arquivos do Sistema Público de Escrituração Digital (SPED) para Python 3.4+.
+Biblioteca para geração dos arquivos do Sistema Público de Escrituração Digital (SPED) para Python.

 > This software is coded and documented in portuguese only as it is intended to be used to generate the necessary files for the brazilian government regarding to digital bookkeeping.

 ## Requisitos

- * python 3.4+
+  * python
+  * six

 ## Como instalar